 • Programs may be up to 130 minutes in length.
 We don’t discriminate: shorts, features, documentaries, animation, and experimental—all are welcome submissions.

-• ALL digital submissions must also come through FilmFreeway.
+• ALL submissions must also come through FilmFreeway.
 No exceptions.

-• In an effort to expand FLIC viewership and allow “snowbird” residents of Polson to experience FLIC and the importance of independent cinema, FLIC will run a Summer Encore Week.
-Not all Official Selections will screen during the Encore Week (immediately following FLIC) or the Summer Encore Week.
-Nominated and winning films will re-screen during both weeks, all at the Producers' discretion.
-By submitting your film to, and being accepted to screen at FLIC, you grant permission to FLIC to screen your film during FLIC weekend, and at the Producer’s discretion, to screen again during Encore Week and Summer Encore Week.
+• In an effort to expand FLIC viewership and allow “snowbird” residents of Polson to experience FLIC and the importance of independent cinema, FLIC reserves the right and option to run a Summer Encore Week.
+Not all Official Selections will screen during the Encore Week (immediately following FLIC) or the aforementioned optional Summer Encore Week.
+Nominated and winning films may re-screen during both weeks, all at FLIC's discretion.
+By submitting your film to, and being accepted to screen at FLIC, you grant permission to FLIC to screen your film during FLIC weekend, and, at the Producer’s discretion, to screen again during Encore Week and Summer Encore Week.

 • Official selection filmmakers are welcome to send any film promotional materials (i.e. posters, flyers, publicity stills).
 At its sole discretion, FLIC will gladly display such materials as space and circumstance permit.
 Often, a complete FilmFreeway submission will contain all the necessary promotional materials, including photos.